kunshbhatia/Cars_24/README.md

 Log Transformation applied to target variable for better handling of price distribution

-Hyperparameter Tuning done via GridSearchCV
+Hyperparameter Tuning done via RandomsearchCV

 ### 🚀 How to Use
 Install dependencies

-bash
-Copy
-Edit
 pip install pandas numpy scikit-learn
 Run the notebook
 Open Cars_24.ipynb in Jupyter Notebook or any compatible IDE.

-Use the interactive input

-python
-Copy
-Edit
-NAME = input("Name")
-...
-Get the price prediction
-Output will be something like:

-yaml
-Copy
-Edit
-Predicted Price: ₹6,03,000
 ### 🔄 Data Preprocessing
 All categorical features (Name, Brand, Fuel, etc.) are label encoded using OrdinalEncoder.